Course Content and Outcome Guide for VT 102

 - Special Fee:

 Course DescriptionTeaches nursing techniques and principles of restraint of dogs, cats, horses, cattle, sheep, birds and laboratory animals.
 Emphasizes techniques to maximize the safety aspect of restraint to both the handler and to the animal patient.
 Program admission required.
-Prerequisite: VT 101.
+Prerequisites: VT 101.

 Addendum to Course Description